tsilva/curriculum-vitae/README.md

 - **Client:** Myself
 - **Technologies:** C#, SQL Server, Neural Networks

-Nihonaid was a tool I developed to assist in my learning of the Japanese language, namely to memorize the Kanji character set.
+Nihonaid is a tool I developed to assist with learning Japanese, specifically for memorizing the Kanji character set.

-It presented the user with each character in order of complexity, and asked him for the meaning.
-The user then saw the meaning, and had to select how well he remembered it.
-The application would use this feedback and feed it into a Neural Network that kept track of how well the user knew each character, and decided when was the best time to present it to the user again.
+The app presented each character in order of complexity, prompting the user for its meaning.
+After revealing the correct meaning, the user would rate how well they remembered it.
+This feedback was processed by a Neural Network, which tracked the user's knowledge of each character and determined the optimal time to reintroduce it for review.

-This way, the software would only present the user with characters he didn't know, or that the application predicted he would probably had forgotten by then.
-For example, it would present a character the first time, and if the user said he didn't know the meaning at all, it would decide it would display it again in the next training session.
-In the next session the user could say he remembered it, and the application would decide to show it again in two days.
-In two days if the user remembered it again, then it would show it again in one week, and so on and so forth.
+The system focused on characters the user either didn't know or was predicted to have forgotten.
+For example, if a user didn't recognize a character, the app would present it again in the next session.
+If the user remembered it, the app would space out the reviews progressively, showing it again in two days, then a week, and so on.

-With this system in place, memorizing the characters was as easy as simply doing a daily session with the app, since it would make sure you didn't forget the characters you had previously learned, by progressively building a model on how your learning and forgetting curve were.
+With this system, daily sessions ensured the user retained previously learned characters, as the app adapted to their individual learning and forgetting curve.

 - [Sourceforce project](https://sourceforge.net/projects/nihonaid/)